DevToolsProject/DevTools/README.md

 ### Screen Compatibility Tests

-When loaded properly (on a device other than a phone, as the button layout has been modified slightly for mobile), the homepage should look like this:
+When loaded properly (on a device other than a phone, as the button layout has been modified slightly for mobile), the homepage should look like this (note: the margins may appear slightly uneven due to photo cropping):

 ![Homepage](/assets/images/devtools.JPG)